 What Is It?

+The poses are used as “neurolinguistic tools.”
+The long hold times allow time to reflect on feelings, emotions, fears and thoughts.
+Longer hold times are needed to releases the physical tension.
 As the body releases tension, the mind follows.
 Similar to how heavy thoughts can make our shoulders tight, releasing deep tension calms the mind.
 It’s all connected.

 This style is informed by: